Christian pilgrimage: Guadalupe, Mexico

 The Hill of Tepeyac now holding the Basilica of Our Lady of Guadalupe outside Mexico City, said to be the site of the apparition of the Virgin of Guadalupe.

 Our Lady of Zapopan, Mexico

-In Mexico, pilgrims walk to the Our Lady of Zapopan, which this considered the third most important peregrination in the country, after the one of the Virgin of Guadalupe, and the Virgin of San Juan de los Lagos.
+In Mexico, pilgrims walk to the Our Lady of Zapopan, which is considered the third most important peregrination in the country, after those of the Virgin of Guadalupe, and the Virgin of San Juan de los Lagos.
 The Pilgrimage of the Virgin of Zapopan consists of a route 8 km in length, from the Guadalajara Cathedral to the Basilica of Our Lady of Zapopan.
 It is made every 12 October, and figure of the virgin goes accompanied by more than 3,000,000 people.

 El Quinche, Ecuador

 Located 28 km east of the capital city, Quito, the pilgrimage takes place every 21 November at midnight.
 More than 800,000 pilgrims walk down a steep slope of 780 metres over the Guayllabamba River and uphill again to the Shrine of Our Lady of the Presentation of El Quinche, located at 2,680 m.a.s.l arriving at 6 a.m.

 Pope Francis visited El Quinche on 8 July 2015 and spoke to Roman Catholic clergy.